mmelamud-godaddy/how-to-become-a-better-developer/solid.md

 ### *Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.*

-> *What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behavior of P is unchanged when o1 is substituted for o2 then S is a subtype of T*
+> *Let q(x) be a property provable about objects x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.*
 >
 > *Barbara Liskov*

+In other words:
+> Subtypes must not change any supertype’s significant behavior.
+Here, “significant behavior” means behavior upon which clients of those objects expressly depend

 ## Interface Segregation Principle